marcllort/Car_Rental_Monorepo/k8/README.md

 - Apply all the declarative configurations (deployments, services, ingress...) found in the folder.

 ## Deployments
 - apigw-deployment: Retrieves the apigw image, and starts X amounts of replicas, with the proper environment variables.
   The firebase-config JSON is retrieved as a secret.
 - legal-deployment:  Retrieves the legal image, and starts X amounts of replicas, without any environment variables.
 No need for a service, as it connects to the other services using RabbitMQ.
+- calendar-deployment:  Retrieves the calendar image, and starts X amounts of replicas, without any environment variables.
+No need for a service, as it connects to the other services using RabbitMQ.
+- email-deployment:  Retrieves the email image, and starts X amounts of replicas, without any environment variables.
+No need for a service, as it connects to the other services using RabbitMQ.

 ## Services
 - apigw-service: NodePort.
 Sets the port to connect to if another service wants to connect to the apigw-deployment.